Basic Sciences Definitions

 parameterValue based on assumptions about the distribution of data.

-parametric methodsStatistical analysis bassed on assumptions about the distribution of data.
+parametric methodsStatistical analysis based on assumptions about the distribution of data.

-non-parametric methodsDirect statistical analysis on empirical data without asumptions about the distribution of data.
+non-parametric methodsDirect statistical analysis on empirical data without assumptions about the distribution of data.
 Otherwise known as rank tests.

 type 1 errorIncorrectly rejecting the null hypothesis.
-(Finding a difference between two populations where none actualy exists.)
+(Finding a difference between two populations where none actually exists.)

 type 2 errorIncorrectly accepting the null hypothesis.
 (Failing to find a difference between two populations where one does exist.)